M's plan to handle King Felix differently in 2018

 Hernandez had two different stints on the disabled list and missed a total of 92 games.
 He was sidelined by inflammation in his right shoulder in late April, returned in late June and was back on the disabled list in early August with bursitis in the same shoulder.

-Hernandez had just two starts all season where he lasted at least seven innings.
+Hernandez had just two starts all season in which he lasted at least seven innings.
 The Mariners believe this will be a trend with Hernandez going forward.
 Dipoto said he doesn't believe there is a specific fix the Mariners can make to suddenly make Hernandez and his right arm more durable.
 Hernandez will turn 32 next April and he has thrown more than 2,500 innings in his career.

 "I don't know that he can try and stay healthier.
 Once you know you have these issues, it's just a matter of maintenance.
 The issues that Felix has incurred, they're happening under his skin.
 It's not something that you can work harder and make ligaments stronger.
 You can't lose weight and create more stability in an elbow joint.
 That's not realistic," Dipoto said.